TouK/nussknacker/docs/scenarios_authoring/Spel.md

 #### Implicit conversion

 SpEL has many built-in implicit conversions that are available also in Nussknacker.
 Mostly conversions between various numeric types and between `String` and some useful logical value types.
-Implicit means when finding the "input value" of type "input type" (see the table below) in the context where "target type" is expected, Nussknacker will try to convert the type of the "input value" to the "target type".
+Implicit conversion means that when finding the "input value" of type "input type" (see the table below) in the context where "target type" is expected, Nussknacker will try to convert the type of the "input value" to the "target type".
 Some examples:

 | Input value                              | Input type | Conversion target type |
 |------------------------------------------|------------|------------------------|